dwycliffe/Tracking3D/README.md

 Their estimate is visualized through a green sphere with text displaying which two cameras created the estimate.

-# The Cameras in the simulation and their rough FOV
+# Simulated cameras and FOV
 ![Camera FOVs iin order from left to right: C1, C2, C3 and C4](Media/CameraFOV.png)